MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The message activity carries conversation information between the parties.
 In an echo bot example, the message activities are carrying simple text and the channel will render this text.
 Alternatively, the message activity might carry text to be spoken, suggested actions or cards to be displayed.

 In this example, the bot created and sent a message activity in response to the inbound message activity it had received.
 However, a bot can respond in other ways to a received message activity; it's not uncommon for a bot to respond to a conversation update activity by sending some welcome text in a message activity.
-More information can be found in [welcoming the user](bot-builder-welcome-user.md).
+More information can be found in how to [welcome a user](bot-builder-welcome-user.md).

 ## The Bot Framework SDK

 The Bot Framework SDK allows you to build bots that can be hosted on the Azure Bot Service.
 The service defines a REST API and an activity protocol for how your bot and channels or users can interact.
 The SDK builds upon this REST API and provides an abstraction of the service so that you can focus on the conversational logic.
 While you don't need to understand the REST service to use the SDK, understanding some of its features can be helpful.

-A bot is an app that has a conversational interface.
+Bots are apps that have a conversational interface.
 They can be used to shift simple, repetitive tasks, such as taking a dinner reservation or gathering profile information, on to automated systems that may no longer require direct human intervention.
 Users converse with a bot using text, interactive cards, and speech.
 A bot interaction can be a quick question and answer, or it can be a sophisticated conversation that intelligently provides access to services.

 > [!NOTE]
 > Support for features provided by the SDK and REST API varies by channel.
 > You can test your bot using the Bot Framework Emulator, but you should also test all features of your bot on each channel in which you intend to make your bot available.

-Interactions involve the exchange of activities and they are handled in turns.
+Interactions involve the exchange of _activities_, which are handled in _turns_.

 ### Activities

 Every interaction between the user (or a channel) and the bot is represented as an *activity*.
 The Bot Framework [Activity schema](https://aka.ms/botSpecs-activitySchema) defines the activities that can be exchanged between a user or channel and a bot.
-An activity can represent human text or speech, app-to-app notifications, reactions to other messages, and so on.
+Activities can represent human text or speech, app-to-app notifications, reactions to other messages, and so on.

 <a id="defining-a-turn"></a>